The Forest & Beach School

 At Ipswich High School we are extremely fortunate to have a beautiful and vast environmental resource in which to play, learn and work.
 Our 84-acre grounds are very much part of our curriculum and ethos.

-In the Pre-Prep and Prep School, our Forest School and Beach School sessions provide us all with a chance to explore and investigate, the woodland in our grounds and a nearby beach, offering a unique teaching and learning experiences in an ever-changing environment.
-We believe that this captures our pupils’ curiosity, stimulates their senses, builds their self-confidence and nurtures their well-being.
+In the Pre-Prep and Prep School, our Forest School and Beach School sessions provide us all with a chance to explore and investigate.
+The woodland in our grounds and a nearby beach offer a unique teaching and learning experiences in an ever-changing environment.
+We believe that this captures our pupils’ curiosity, stimulates their senses, builds their self-confidence and nurtures their wellbeing.

 Problem solving, independence, enquiry and perseverance skills are all promoted in our Forest School and Beach School sessions and we believe in encouraging and inspiring pupils to develop their personal, social and emotional skills by taking part in achievable, yet challenging, tasks and activities.

 The Aims of Our Forest School and Beach School

 - To develop social and teamwork skills

 - To provide opportunities for individuals to develop, to learn and have fun

 - To provide a safe and non-threatening environment in which children can take risks, make choices and initiate their own learning